 Now let's see how the top recommended microphones stack up against the criteria that make a great mandola microphone.

-Since my first mentor showed me a pair of Neumann KM184s, they’ve been my go-to for miking plucked string instrument.
+Since my first mentor showed me a pair of Neumann KM 184s, they’ve been my go-to for miking plucked string instruments.
 184s sound clean, professional, and really allow a mandola to “pop” out in a mix and as a solo instrument.
 Let’s look at the important specs here:

 The slight roll-off in the lower frequency range helps to naturally remove rumble from the mandola signal without causing the mandola to sound thin.

 For more information on microphone frequency response, check out my article Complete Guide To Microphone Frequency Response (With Mic Examples).